 Fungal pathogen-host interactions: Resolving mechanisms of fungal dissemination to the central nervous system.

-Current studies include translation of our basic research to develop novel antifungals via drug screens aimed at blocking Mpr1 protease activity, and developing a platform technology that will deliver therapeutic drugs across the blood-brain barrier by conjugating the Mpr1 to drug-loaded nanocarriers.
+Current studies include translation of our basic research to identify novel peptides with antifungal activity, to develop novel antifungals via drug screens aimed at blocking Mpr1 protease activity, and to develop a platform technology that will deliver therapeutic drugs across the blood-brain barrier by conjugating Mpr1 to drug-loaded nanocarriers.

 Resolving mechanisms of Coccidioides pathogenesis.

-Our research efforts include collaborative studies aimed at the characterization of a similar protease in the pulmonary-to-CNS dissemination of Coccidioides, the cause of Valley Fever through out the southwestern United States, and a novel diagnostic tool that would differentiate a pulmonary cancer nodule from a fungal nodule.
+Our research efforts include collaborative studies with Dr. Thompson (UCD), aimed at the characterization of the extracellular proteome of the parasitic phase of Coccidioides, the cause of Valley Fever in the southwestern United States .
+The goals are to resolve the role of these secreted proteins in the pulmonary-to-CNS dissemination of Coccidioides and to establish a novel diagnostic tool that would differentiate a pulmonary cancer nodule from a fungal nodule.

 How endothelial cell senescence impacts the integrity of the blood-brain barrier.

-Our interest in the blood-brain barrier during pathological conditions has resulted in a collaborative study aimed at understanding how endothelial cell senescence during aging alters blood-brain barrier function and how that impacts the onset of dementia.
+Our interest in the blood-brain barrier during pathological conditions has resulted in an NIH-funded collaborative study, with Drs.
+Lein and Knowlton, (UCD) aimed at understanding how vascular endothelial cell senescence during aging alters blood-brain barrier function and how that impacts the onset of dementia.